Skip to content

 Note

-If you prefer an even higher tenting angle than the longer threaded rods can offer, please see the section on Custom Mounting.
+If you prefer an even higher tenting angle than the longest threaded rods can offer, please see the section on Custom Mounting.

 Note

-If you intend to travel often and remove the feet for transport, the second M4 nut (i.e. the one that is against the leg) can be replaced by a M4 Nyloc nut (not included) to make it simple to take the feet on and off.
+If you intend to travel often and remove the feet for transport, the second M4 nut (i.e. the one that is against the body of the keyboard) can be replaced by a M4 Nyloc nut (not included) to make it simple to take the feet on and off.
 Please see Use of nyloc nut for higher-angle tenting for further details.

 Use of nyloc nut for higher-angle tenting